earthly/earthly/README.md

 ### How is Earthly different from Bazel?

 [Bazel](https://bazel.build) is a build tool developed by Google to optimize the speed, correctness, and reproducibility of their internal monorepo codebase.
-Earthly draws inspiration from some of the principles of Bazel (mainly the idea of repeatable builds), but it is different in a few key ways:

-* Earthly does not replace language-specific tools, like Maven, Gradle, Webpack, etc. Instead, it leverages and integrates with them.
-Adopting Bazel usually means that all build files need to be completely rewritten.
-This is not the case with Earthly, as it mainly acts as the glue between builds.
-* The learning curve of Earthly is more accessible, especially if the user already has experience with Dockerfiles.
-Bazel, on the other hand, introduces some completely new concepts.
-* Bazel has a purely descriptive specification language.
-Earthly is a mix of descriptive and imperative language.
-* Bazel uses tight control of compiler toolchains to achieve true hermetic builds, whereas Earthly uses containers and well-defined inputs.

-Overall, compared to Bazel, Earthly sacrifices some correctness and reproducibility in favor of significantly better usability and composability with existing open-source technologies.
+The main difference between Bazel and Earthly is that Bazel is a **build system**, whereas Earthly is a **general-purpose CI/CD framework**.
+For a more in-depth explanation see [our FAQ](https://earthly.dev/faq#bazel).

 <br/>
 <br/>